Yizhuangzhou/WHI/README.md

 If you are having issues, please email me via zhouyizhuang3@163.com

 # Test on DDH database
 The extended DDH database: data/DDH_Database.xls
+The results for DDH database: data/DDH_Results.xls
+You can follow the following procedures to generate the resutls!
 ## 1. Gain genome information

-The results for DDH database: data/DDH_Results.xls

 # Test on NCBI genomes